What are privacy and ethics?

 The two main ethical principles related to privacy of personal health information are consent and confidentiality.
 Consent relates to the individual’s right to decide who can have access to her/his information while confidentiality imposes a duty to safeguard the secrecy of information concerning another.
 Security of information is closely tied to both concepts and concerns the methods used to prevent access to information by those who are not authorized.

-However, in order for patients to receive health care or benefit from research, personal health information has to be shared with others.
+However, in order for patients to receive health care or benefit from research, personal health information may need to be shared with others in an authorized and secure manner.
 Privacy legislation is designed to balance the right to privacy with the need to share information.
 For example, the Nova Scotia Personal Health Information Act (PHIA) states that its purpose is to …

 Why is knowledge of privacy and ethics important?